danyelfreir/VLN2-H42/Usecases.md

     2.a.
 Seller has not yet received a rating from a buyer

-Spurning um að sleppa
 Name: Log out user
 Number: 5
-Description: User wants to log out of his session
+Description: User logs out to close his session
 Priority: High
 Author: Gissur Már Jónsson
-Source: Nr 4 in requirements
+Source: Nr 5 in requirements
 Actors: Buyer or seller
-Precondition: User is logged in and wishes to log out
+Precondition: User is logged in
 Postcondition: User has been successfully logged out
-Trigger:
+Trigger: user wants to finish his session
 Main success scenario:
+    1. User clicks the logout button
+    1. User confirms logging out
 Extensions:

-6.
 Name: Edit user information
-Number: 5
+Number: 6
 Description: The user wishes to edit his name or biography
 Priority: High
 Author: Gissur Már
-Source: Nr 5 in requirements
+Source: Nr 6 in requirements
 Actors: Buyer or seller
-Precondition: User already exists
+Precondition: User already exists and is logged in
-Postcondition: User successfully updates or adds to his biography and all information about the user is as correct.
+Postcondition: User successfully updates or adds to his biography and all information about the user is as correct as it gets at that time.
-Trigger: User has some incorrect userinformation and he wishes to correct it or wishes to add some trivial information to his biography
+Trigger: User has some incorrect user information and he wishes to correct it or wishes to add some trivial information to his biography
 Main success scenario:
     1. The user clicks on the profile image to open the user profile
     2. The user chooses to update the biography